What is Unified Communications?

 - Lets in-person and online salespeople check current stock or use knowledge bases/wikis to provide additional information to customers

-In the manufacturing industry, UC helps to:
+In the manufacturing industry, UC services help to:

 - Improve the supply chain management process by allowing vendors, suppliers, distributors, etc. to communicate with each other